-Nature of Operations: Marsh & McLennan Companies, Inc. the ("Company"), a global professional services firm, is organized based on the different services that it offers.
+Nature of Operations: Marsh & McLennan Companies, Inc. (the "Company"), a global professional services firm, is organized based on the different services that it offers.
 Under this organizational structure, the Company's two business segments are Risk and Insurance Services and Consulting.

-The Risk and Insurance Services segment provides risk management and insurance broking, reinsurance broking and insurance program management services for businesses, public entities, insurance companies, associations, professional services organizations, and private clients.
+The Risk and Insurance Services segment provides risk management activities and insurance broking, reinsurance broking and insurance program management services for businesses, public entities, insurance companies, associations, professional services organizations, and private clients.
 The Company conducts business in this segment through Marsh and Guy Carpenter.

 The Company conducts business in its Consulting segment through two main business groups.
-Mercer provides consulting expertise, advice, services and solutions in the areas of talent, health, retirement and investments.
+Mercer provides consulting expertise, advice, services and solutions in the areas of health, retirement, talent and investments.
 Oliver Wyman Group provides specialized management and economic and brand consulting services.

-Acquisitions impacting the Risk and Insurance Services and Consulting segments are discussed in Note 4 to the consolidated financial statements.
+Acquisitions impacting the Risk and Insurance Services and Consulting segments are discussed in Note 4 below.